mcraa/KimiKamera/README.md

 The main goal of this project to tell others around you that your camera is on.
 Enable the `BlinkStick` service with passing the number of leds through the `-bsl` command line parameter.

 The service uses the [official library](https://github.com/arvydas/BlinkStickDotNet) from the manufacturer.
-The built dlls are in the `lib` folder
+The built dlls are in the `lib` folder.
+In case you need to rebuild them do `git submodule update --init` delete the dlls and build the KimiKamera project.
+If that does not work you can still build manually the `lib/BlinkstickDotNEt/BlinkStickDotNet/BlinkStickDotNet.csproj` and put the new dlls in the `lib` folder

 ### What service do you need?
 Pls add an issue or PR